nickbrandt/GitLab/doc/development/feature_flags/index.md

 - major risk of data loss
 - degradation in system performance
-- user confusion which would affect our usuability
+- user confusion which would affect our usability
 - regression of existing features

 ## How to use Feature Flags